forcedotcom/java-sdk/doc/quick-start.md

 ### A word about Maven before you get started

 Many of the commands in this quick start trigger downloads of additional Maven dependencies.
 If you have never used Maven before or if you are going through this quick start on a new machine or with a new user account, this can be slow initially.
-However, once the modules are downloaded, they are cached in a local repository and subsequent commands execute quicker.
+However, once the modules are downloaded, they are cached in a local repository and subsequent commands execute more quickly.

 ## 1. Create a new project from a template